Are you looking for a powerful content marketing and SEO tool that helps you create better content in less time?

 If you have a fast-growing website or run an agency, MarketMuse is an ideal tool to add to your content marketing arsenal.
 There are a few cons, but they are quickly outweighed by this tool’s powerful keyword research and optimize features.

-Yet, for those of you looking to increase your writing efficiency, then you should check out Wordable.
+For those looking to increase their writing efficiency, check out Wordable.
 It will not only clean and properly format your HTML, but also compress images, open links in a new tab, automatically set featured images, or create a table of contents, and lots more within a single click from Google Docs.